d2l-ai/d2l-en/chapter_computational-performance/parameterserver.md

 :label:`fig_ringsync`

 If we use the same example of synchronizing 160MB across 8 V100 GPUs we arrive at approximately $2 \cdot 160 \mathrm{MB} / (3 \cdot 18 \mathrm{GB/s}) \approx 6 \mathrm{ms}$ This is quite a bit better than using the PCIe bus, even though we are now using 8 GPUs.
 Note that in practice these numbers are quite a bit worse, since deep learning frameworks often fail to assemble communication into large burst transfers.
 Moreover, timing is critical.
+Note that there is a common misconception that ring synchronization is fundamentally different from other synchronization algorithms.
+The only difference is that the synchronization path is somewhat more elaborate when compared to a simple tree.

 ## Multi-Machine Training